 The internet has completely changed the way we deal with information nowadays.
 There is virtually no data that can’t be found online quicker than more efficiently than in any library.
 Inevitably, this reduced the value physical data sources hold.
+It also kickstarted a whole new virtual industry.
+Nowadays, it's no issue finding an essay writer service or an online interpreter.
 But does that mean libraries have become completely obsolete in our days?
 Not quite.

 And even though there are fewer and fewer new libraries built today than, say, a decade ago, they are not that hard to find.
 There may be one hiding just across the street from you.
 A quick internet search should reveal more than one suitable location.
 All you need to do is take a quick walk and pick the one that you like best.